devatwork/angular-cancelable-q/README.md

 Provides a cancel method on promises created by the Angular $q service.
 It essentially adds a `cancel` method on the promise interface when asked to wrap a promise.
 You can use this library to cancel remote requests (well, no truely since the requests themselves are not canceled).

+Please note that this library is only useful as long as angular/angular.js#2452 has not made it into the version of Angular you are using.

 ## Usage

 ```js